bastienmichaux/generator-jhipster-db-helper/notes.md

 Liquibase is a great tool : it gives you version control over your database schema.

-JHipster generates Liquibase files.
-It's easy to do with greenfield projects.
+JHipster generates Liquibase files for your empty DB.

-But if you read this, you have an existing database.
-We aim to generate a Liquibase changelog that captures your DB at the time you begin using `jhipster-db-helper`.
+But if you read this, you have an existing DB and you need an initial changelog file.

-Liquibase is new for us, so please contribute if you can help us with this subject.
+*Liquibase is new for us, so please contribute if you can help us with this subject.*

 **Use Liquibase with an existing DB :**